Skip to main content

 Counselling

-Access support and information to help you deal with difficulties you may face.
+Heriot-Watt can offer you counselling, support and information to help you deal with the difficulties you may face while studying with us.

 Visa advice